NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 Let's fix the type error in the task definition, and implement the logic of the `my-account` task.

-First, let's rename the `packages/plugin/src/tasks/my-task.ts` file to `packages/plugin/src/tasks/my-account.ts`, and update the call to `import("./tasks/my-task.js")` to `import("./tasks/my-account.js")` in the task definition.
+First, rename the `packages/plugin/src/tasks/my-task.ts` file to `packages/plugin/src/tasks/my-account.ts`, then update the import call from `import("./tasks/my-task.js")` to `import("./tasks/my-account.js")` in the task definition.

 Now, let's replace the content of `packages/plugin/src/tasks/my-account.ts` with this: